By Marcin Wojtyczka

 - Press the MOB button on the GPS and check that you have a track running

-- Immediately disengage autopilot and crash tack (heave-to) (before making the turn alert everyone to hold on; if running with engine, stop the prop and turn toward the side the MOB went over)
+- Immediately disengage the autopilot and crash tack (heave-to) (before making the turn alert everyone to hold on; if running with the engine, stop the prop and turn toward the side the MOB went over)

 - Toss buoyancy (e.g. lifering) and dan buoy